YuktiChauhan2008/kill-the-monster/README.md

-# kill-the-monster
+# Kill-the-monster
-class project 34
+Kill the monster